-I AM much obliged to thee for the information thou hast conveyed to me, respecting the prevalence of small-pox in thy neighbourhood; and I am grieved to learn, that in some instances it has attacked those who have been vaccinated, with so much severity, as very materially to shake the confidence which had once been placed in that protective means, and even to induce a disposition to return to the older method of inoculation for the small-pox.
-As I am still disposed to regard vaccination, notwithstanding the numerous instances in which it has been followed by small-pox, as a measure of great advantage, and calculated materially to diminish the number of smallpox patients, as well as greatly to mitigate their suffering, I cannot help lamenting that it should that it should give place to the old plan of inoculation.
+I AM much obliged to thee for the information thou hast conveyed to me, respecting the prevalence of Small-pox in thy neighbourhood;-and I am grieved to learn, that, in some instances, it has attacked those who have been vaccinated, with so much severity, as very materially to shake the confidence which had once been placed in that protective means, and even to induce a disposition to return to the older method of inoculation for the small-pox.
+As I am still disposed to regard Vaccination, notwithstanding the numerous instances in which it has been followed by Small-pox, as a measure of great advantage, and calculated materially to diminish the number of smallpox patients as well as greatly to mitigate their suffering, I cannot help lamenting that it should in any degree be abandoned; and still more so, that it should give place to the old plan of inoculation.
 Such a change would, at the very best, be giving up a doubtful advantage for a positive evil.
-I feel so much interested in the subject, that, at the risk of sending thee a letter of unseasonable length, I shall state the reasons which induce me to continue in favour of vaccination, and I shall be glad to learn that thy influence has been successfully exerted, both in confirming the doubtful, and in convincing opponents.
+I feel so much interested in the subject, that, at the risk of sending thee a Letter of unseasonable length, I shall state the reasons which induce me to continue in favour of vaccination: and I shall be glad to learn that thy influence has been successfully exerted, both in confirming the doubtful, and in convincing opponents.